AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

 ### `CR`: Carriage Return

 **CR** (the escape sequence `\r`) stands for **carriage return**, which moves the cursor to the start of the current line.
-If you've ever seen a download progress bar on your terminal, this is how it works its magic!
-By using the carriage return, your terminal can animate text in place by returning the cursor to the start of the current line and overwriting any previously rendered text.
+For example, if you've ever seen a download progress bar on your terminal, this is how it works its magic.
+By using the carriage return, your terminal can animate text in place by returning the cursor to the start of the current line and overwriting any existing text.

-That's cool, but you may be wondering where the need for such a character originated (beyond just animating text, which happens to be a niche application).
+You may be wondering where the need for such a character originated (beyond just animating text, which happens to be a niche application).
 It's a good question—and the answer will help us better understand why Windows uses `CRLF`.

 #### Typewriters and the Carriage Return